 - Reward verified preventive actions (labs completed, visits attended, adherence stabilized), not self-reported streaks.

-Intermittent fasting may help with weight loss, but employers don’t pay claims based on headlines.
+Intermittent fasting can help with weight loss, but employers don't pay claims based on headlines.
 They pay based on utilization, adverse events, medication patterns, and long-term risk.

 Handled casually, IF becomes another wellness trend with noisy outcomes and hidden downsides.
-Built into a prevention-first benefits system-with safety guardrails and measurable, verified touchpoints-IF can become a practical entry point to better health, lower waste, and a cleaner cost curve.
+Built into a prevention-first benefits system with safety guardrails and measurable, verified touchpoints, IF can become a practical entry point to better health, lower waste, and a cleaner cost curve.
+WellthCare is the Health-to-Wealth Benefit System that turns prevention into a compounding asset: every verified action builds spendable store dollars and retirement savings automatically, while the system's compliance-grade recordkeeping ensures audit-ready documentation.